U.S. foreign policy and national security issues. Congressional role in foreign policy decision-making.

 During the Bush Administration, Lester served as Deputy Assistant Administrator at the U.S. Agency for International Development, where he focused on legislative affairs as well as global health issues.
 He led legislative efforts to develop and implement the President’s Emergency Plan for AIDS Relief (PEPFAR) and won an award for his contribution to the creation of the President’s Malaria Initiative.

-Lester is a 1989 graduate of the University of Chicago and holds a Master’s degree from St. John’s College in Annapolis.
+Lester is a graduate of the College of the University of Chicago and holds a Master’s degree from St. John’s College in Annapolis.
 He is married with two children.